kle-pra/polls-spring-boot/README.md

 - mvn package
 - java -jar target/polls-0.0.1-SNAPSHOT.jar

-There is a similar project where I used NodeJs here: https://github.com/kle-pra/polls-node
+There is a similar project where I used NodeJs: https://github.com/kle-pra/polls-node